Serving The Communities Of Portal and Rodeo (www.portal-rodeo.com)

 Rattlesnakes are only dangerous to people when people fail to respect the snake's personal space.
 Rattlesnakes typically strike at humans when they feel threatened by them.
 Most bites occur when a person provokes a snake by either accidently stepping on one or purposely trying to capture, harass or kill the animal.
 Keep in mind that the snake wants nothing to do with you.
 It will only strike if it feels threatened.
 Lightning strikes pose a much greater threat to humans than rattlesnakes do.

 If a bite does occur, seek medical treatment as soon as possible.
-Immobilize the bite area, gently wash the area with soap and water, and keep it lower than the heart.
+Immobilize the bite area, gently wash the area with soap and water.
 If possible, stay put to avoid moving the muscle.
 Remove any jewelry that might constrict swelling.
 Do not cut the wound with a knife, put ice on the bite area, attempt to suck the venom out, or constrict circulation to the limb.

 Facts About the Rattlesnake